Schiiss/blog/_posts/2026-02-05-the-art-of-keeping-things-simple-data-quality.md

 This not only optimizes costs but also aligns commitments with real-world performance, reducing exposure to shortfall fees.

+> Full disclosure: much of the above is still aspirational.
+We’ve built pieces of this today, but not the entire end-to-end vision yet.
+What matters most at this stage isn’t the completeness of the technology, it’s deeply understanding the business of scheduling, marketing, and contract management.
+Once you truly understand how volumes flow, how commitments are made, and where real-world constraints live, it becomes much clearer what is and isn’t possible from a technical standpoint.
+The technology follows the business, not the other way around.

 ---

 ## SQL Based Data Quality Engine